It is interesting to notice that an important part of the Bible is concerned with guiding us to have healthy relationships with others.

 Conclusion

-Dear reader, God is interested in you having healthy relationships with others and avoiding being part of toxic relationships.
+Dear reader, God is interested in you Developing Healthy Godly Relationships with others.

 There is no other being in the entire universe who knows better what it is to maintain a harmonious relationship but God.